elastic/elasticsearch-dsl-py/docs/configuration.rst

 your objects are correctly serialized into json every time.
 The ``create_connection`` method that is described here (and that ``configure`` method uses under the hood) will do that automatically for you, unless you explicitly specify your own serializer.
+The serializer we use will also allow you to serialize your own objects - just define a ``to_dict()`` method on your objects and it will automatically be called when serializing to json.

 .. note::